harvey007y/OpenAIGymCartPoleKeras/README.md

-# Open AI Gym Cart Pole Keras
+# Master Open AI Gym Cart Pole Game using Reinforcement Learning and Keras
 Use Reinforcement Learning and Keras to solve Open AI Gym Cart Pole game

 To get started using Open AI Gym with windows, please follow instructions in this link: https://towardsdatascience.com/how-to-install-openai-gym-in-a-windows-environment-338969e24d30